 We like this idea because it's so versatile.
 From face painting to woodcarving, just about everyone has a hobby, and most lend themselves to demonstrations or sharing.
 You don't necessarily have to have a lot of space to make a craft show/exhibition happen, either.
 From conducting a jewelry making demonstration in an unused corner of your local nail salon (with permission), to putting up a quilt display in a local park by draping quilts across ropes strung from tree to tree, there are hundreds of ways, large and small, that you can get crafty with community events.
 This is a great time to discover how talented your friends and associates really are.

-Most folks know a bit about the flowers they plant in their flowerbeds but can't tell you the names of the native species sprouting up in their tree lawns.
+Most folks know a bit about the flowers they plant in their flowerbeds but can't tell you the names of the native species sprouting up in their lawns.
 Hosting a nature walk around a neighborhood park is a good way to educate the community about green practices and conservation while identifying some of the major players in the world of regional flora and fauna.
-The USDA Cooperative Extension Office in your area can give you some ideas about how to get started identifying the trees, plants, birds, insects and other critters you share space with.
+Try some apps like iNaturalist or PlantSnap to help get you started identifying the trees, plants, birds, insects and other critters you share space with.
 This is a good add-on event when you're already hosting an outdoor activity in a natural setting.

 If you think a cemetery near you might be a good candidate for a tour, contact the site director to discuss the options.
 Halloween is the obvious time of year to conduct this type of event, but it might be worthy of year-round attention.